jdrichardsappacad/react-2021/week-15/quizzes/03-reducers.md

       independent _slices_ of state.
 Because each reducer only handles a single slice of state, its `state` parameter corresponds only to the part of the state that it manages and it only responds to actions that concern that slice of state.
-Note: It is possible for actions from another slice of state to hit another reducer if the `action.type` matches a case in that reducer.
+Note: If multiple reducer functions include the same `CASE`, each reducer will update that function's slice of state.
     </explanation>
   </question>
 </quiz>